- Interview appointment letter from the National Visa Center (NVC).

 - Required civil documents on the list below (the original version and a photocopy), even if you submitted a photocopy to NVC.
 You may need to get an updated police certificate.

 - Translations of any document not written in either English or the official language of the country in which the interview will take place.
 Translations must be certified by a competent translator.

 - Medical exam results if the physician gives you these results.
 In that case, bring them to your interview in the envelope sealed by the medical office.
 Do not open this envelope.

 - Confirmation page from Form DS-260, Immigrant Visa and Alien Registration Application, that you submitted on ceac.state.gov.

 - A signed Affidavit of Support from your petitioner and any additional financial sponsors who submitted a Form I-864 on behalf of your visa application.
 Applicants may bring photocopies and scanned versions of signed Forms I-864 and associated documents.
 (Please note that the form must still be signed; typed names and electronic signatures will not be accepted.)

-- Financial evidence showing your petitioner’s income, such as IRS tax transcripts or forms W-2.
+- Financial evidence showing your petitioner’s income, such as IRS tax transcripts, federal tax return, or forms W-2.
 If you have any additional financial sponsors, you must bring the same type of financial evidence for them, along with proof of their legal status in the United States.